icai-uma/learning-to-shape-beams-using-a-neural-network-to-control-a-beamforming-antenna/README.md

 # Code

-This repository contains validation code as well as several pretrained models and datasets for the 1-bit RIS surface described in the paper, and also for the theoretical 2-bit RIS surface described in the appendix.
-Datasets provided in this repository have a step of 1 degree both in phi and theta angles.
+This repository contains validation code.
+To run the validation code, both datasets and pretrained models are needed.
+The github project associated to this repository has an associated release with two zip files, one for the datasets, and the other with the pretrained models.
+To use this repository, clone it to your local computer and unzip both previously mentioned zip files (after unzipping them, the repository should contain two new subfolders: `trainings` and `datasets`).

-Each pretrained model is in a subfolder in `trainings`.
-Correspondence between folder names and model specification in the paper (tables 1, 2, A.3 and A.4 in the paper) is as following:
+After unzipping, each pretrained model is in a subfolder in `trainings`.
+Correspondence between folder names and model specifications in the paper (tables 1, 2, A.3 and A.4 in the paper) is as following:

 | bits |  N  | output   | loss  |  n  |   FOLDER_NAME                                             |
 |------|-----|----------|-------|-----|-----------------------------------------------------------|